Mir Muhammad Rebellion: Aftermath

-Following Ali Pasha's persistent efforts, an imperial order was issued on 29 Safer 1253 (03.06.1837), mandating that Mir Muhammed remain in Amasya for a while.
+Following Ali Pasha's persistent efforts, an imperial order was issued on 29 Safer 1253 (03.06.1837), mandating that Mir Muhammad remain in Amasya for a while.

-Mir Muhammed, who departed from Istanbul with Hacı Veli Agha assigned to his service, arrived in Amasya on 08 Ra 1253 (12.06.1837).
+Mir Muhammad, who departed from Istanbul with Hacı Veli Agha assigned to his service, arrived in Amasya on 08 Ra 1253 (12.06.1837).
 There, he was presented with the imperial order by the Amasya district governor Mehmed Şakir Bey, and arrangements were made to accommodate him discreetly under security measures so as not to arouse his suspicion.

 Ali Pasha also emphasized that the matter should be communicated to the Amasya Governor in secret to avoid alarming the Mir of Rawanduz.
 Eventually, with the support of the Sivas Governor, Ali Pasha succeeded in convincing Istanbul that the Mir, detained in Amasya, should not even be allowed to remain in Anatolia and should be sent instead to a place like Shumen in Rumelia.

 Despite the Sultan's pardon, the influence of the Governors of Baghdad and Sivas ensured that the Mir of Rawanduz, detained in Amasya, was never able to return to Kurdistan.
 There is no definitive record of how he died.
 However, the prevailing belief is that he was the victim of an assassination.
-A report dated 9 Shawwal 1254 (26.12.1838) refers to Mir Muhammed of Rawanduz as deceased.
+A report dated 9 Shawwal 1254 (26.12.1838) refers to Mir Muhammad of Rawanduz as deceased.